Existence and stability of steady noncharacteristic solutions on a finite interval of full compressible Navier-Stokes equations: Introduction

 In this paper, continuing investigation in \cite{MelZ} of the isentropic case, we study by a combination of analytical and numerical techniques the existence, uniqueness, and stability of steady solutions of the full (nonisentropic) 1D compressible Navier--Stokes equations on a bounded interval, with noncharacteristic inflow-outflow boundary conditions, and more generally of hyperbolic-parabolic systems of conservation laws of similar abstract type.

 This corresponds to the 1D version of the ``shock tube'' problem of describing flow in a finite length and width channel, with prescribed boundary conditions at the left and right ends.
-Our main interest is in large-amplitude data, since small-amplitude existence and uniqueness as we shall show, follow in 1D by straightforward entropy considerations.
+Our main interest is in {\it large-amplitude} data.
+Small-amplitude 1D existence, uniqueness, and spectral stability are shown for general symmetrizable systems in \cite{paper2}.

 As developed in the viscous shock case \cite{BHZ,BHLynZ2,BHLynZ3,HLyZ1,HLyZ2}, a convenient method to study spectral stability is via numerical Evans function investigations.
-A useful necessary condition, also based on Evans function considerations, is the positivity of the stability index, a mod two count of the Morse index of the linearized operator about the wave.
+A useful necessary condition, also based on Evans function considerations, is positivity of the stability index, a mod two count of the Morse index of the linearized operator about the wave.
 This was trivially evaluable in the isentropic case \cite{MelZ}, but is complicated in general.
 In particular, it does not seem to be analytically evaluable for the nonisentropic case considered here.
-It can be computed explicitly however in the ``standing-shock limit'' of \cite{SZ,Z1}, in which the steady solution is taken to be a sufficiently large piece of a standing viscous shock profile (see Subsection \ref{s:standing}).
+We carry out here both full Evans function and stability index calculations at the same time, both using the numerical code STABLAB \cite{Barker_matlab}.